-The workshop setting will be inside the Celestun Biosphere Reserve, in the north West Coast of Yucatan Peninsula, as well as the main topic will be on the shared design practices strategies in collaboration with the locals looking for the Reserve’s preservation and its cultural landscape revaluation.
-The students will start in researching and testing with alternative method working together with the Mayan cultural minorities living in the Celestun’s village, having the opportunity to live a full immersed experience on field, working with locals on the topic of the sustainable rural development inside the sensitive area, where at the moment the Mayan minorities are pressing on the natural system’s carrying capacity through a beginning of some informal uncontrolled rural developments on the Celestun River, causing a possible future high risk of pollution, that could affect seriously the Natural Area system.
-The main purpose of the workshop on site is to encourage the students in using their knowledges so far acquired together with alternative attitudes, as the anthropological survey and the shared design process with the inhabitants, thanks to a full exchange of ancient knowledges and ancestral cultural backgrounds, to arrive together with the local Mayan population to embrace a responsible development cycle through the rediscover of the sense of the place, being the process finalized to a re-appropriation of local traditional way of producing and of reuse, as a plausible option of a proper sustainable recycling cycle.
-The aim will be pursued focusing on the investigation around the shared practices, through the involvement of multicultural and multi-disciplinary attitudes, looking for devices able to give life to long term process in term of sustainable development for the local communities, that will be directly interested along the entire workshop’s path, from the survey phase till the final operative phase.
+The workshop will be based in Puerto Progreso seaside and Cienega Lacustrine area, in the Coast of Yucatan Peninsula, as well as the main topic will be on the shared design practices strategies in collaboration with the locals looking for preservation of its cultural landscape revaluation.
+The students will start in researching and testing with alternative method working together with the Mayan cultural minorities living in Puerto Progreso, having the opportunity to live a full immersed experience on field, working with locals on the topic of the sustainable rural development inside the sensitive area, where at the moment the Mayan minorities are pressing on the natural system’s carrying capacity through a beginning of some informal uncontrolled rural developments.
+Causing a possible future high risk of pollution, that could affect seriously the Natural Area system both in seaside and Cienega Lacustrine area.